Precise and reliable analysis using laboratory spectrophotometry

 How does spectrophotometry work?

-- Wavelength Separation – A monochromator selects the desired wavelength for analysis.
+- Wavelength separation – A monochromator selects the desired wavelength for analysis.

 - Interpretation of results – Absorbance is analyzed to determine the concentration or nature of the components present in the sample.

-Depending on the field of application, several types of spectrophotometry can be used: UV-visible, infrared (IR), fluorescence or even atomic absorption spectrophotometry.
+Depending on the field of application, several types of spectrophotometry can be used: UV-visible, infrared (IR), fluorescence or atomic absorption spectrophotometry.

 Technical characteristics of spectrophotometry